-On Thursday, September 20, 2018, AFCEA Quantico-Potomac will host a luncheon at The Clubs at Quantico.
-The Guest Speaker will be BGen A.J.
+On Thursday, September 20, 2018, AFCEA Quantico-Potomac hosted a luncheon at The Clubs at Quantico.
+The Guest Speaker was BGen A.J.
 Pasagian, Commander, Marine Corps Systems Command.

 Check in: 1100